fxamacker/cbor/README.md

 ## Fuzzing and Code Coverage

-__Hundreds of unit tests__ must pass before tagging a release.
+__Hundreds of unit tests__ (including subtests) must pass before tagging a release.
 They include all RFC 7049 examples, bugs found by fuzzing, 2 maliciously crafted CBOR data, and over 87 tests with malformed data based on RFC 7049bis.

 __Code coverage__ must not fall below 95% when tagging a release.
 Code coverage is 97.8% (`go test -cover`) for cbor v1.3 which is among the highest for libraries (in Go) of this type.

-__Coverage-guided fuzzing__ must pass before tagging a release.
+__Coverage-guided fuzzing__ must pass 250+ million execs before tagging a release.
 E.g. v1.3.2 was tagged when it reached 364.9 million execs and continued fuzzing (4+ billion execs) with [fxamacker/cbor-fuzz](https://github.com/fxamacker/cbor-fuzz).
 Default corpus has:

 * 2 files related to WebAuthn (FIDO U2F key).
 * 3 files with custom struct.